 The prevading theory on the old dragoncourt dot org forum was not that Nick handed Tracy the Dragon Court out of the blue, but that Tracy had exploited Nicholas de Vere’s technophobia and certain life situations that had required his full attention so that he would just hand her control of the Dragon Court out of necessity.
 When Bill Barckley and Richard Dufton resisted this development (or, in modern political and pop cultural parlance, “refused to bend the knee”) they were ruthlessly attacked by her followers, or as I like to call them "Twymanistas."

 Whether or not this theory was accurate, there was a good reason for their resistance.
-Conspiracy Theory culture has been nothing but noise to signal.
+There are conspiracy theories which have turned out to be true, but the Conspiracy Theory Subculture itself has been nothing but noise to signal.
 None of Tracy Twyman’s own theories were backed up by anything but other conspiracy theories.
 Her and Brian Albert's Dagobert’s Revenge zine was just conspiracy theories all the way down.
 And now the Dragon Court concept has been incorporated into the paranoid hysterics of people who worry about shapeshifting reptilians in the closet and demons under the bed.

 You might be saying, "how is that different from people who believe they might be descended from extradimensional beings?”
 And that’s a good question, and my best answer is: the hysterical reptilian shapeshifter believers may not even be aware of this (though a lot of them are) but this hysteria is a cover or a symbolic psychological cipher for their racial anxiety about "the Other" or "the great replacement" and (((those people.)))